BoxBy/vibroboros/src/vs/ai-partner/PLAN.md

 1.  **Living Architecture Document:** This `PLAN.md` is the single source of truth.

-2.  **Project-Wide Context:** The agent must understand the entire codebase, not just the active file.
-It achieves this by building and maintaining a symbol index of the project, enabling semantic search and a deep understanding of code relationships.
+2.  **High-Quality Prompt Engineering:** The performance of the system is critically dependent on the quality of its prompts.
+Each agent must use a clear, detailed, and structured system prompt, tailored to its specific task, to maximize the reasoning capabilities of the LLM.

-3.  **Learning and Personalization:** The agent must learn from user feedback to adapt its behavior.
+3.  **Project-Wide Context:** The agent must understand the entire codebase, not just the active file, by leveraging a symbol index.

-4.  **Resource Efficiency:** Costly operations like LLM calls are used judiciously.
+4.  **Learning and Personalization:** The agent must learn from user feedback to adapt its behavior.

-5.  **LLM-Led Workflow:** The LLM plans and executes complex tasks by calling simple tools in sequence.
+5.  **Resource Efficiency:** Costly operations like LLM calls are used judiciously.

-6.  **Agent Action System:** Agents can propose `ui-action`s for direct user-approved execution.
+6.  **LLM-Led Workflow:** The LLM plans and executes complex tasks by calling simple tools in sequence.

-7.  **Polyglot & Extensible Environment:** The system is a universal programming partner.
+7.  **Agent Action System:** Agents can propose `ui-action`s for direct user-approved execution.

 8.  **Architectural Purity:** Strictly follow **MAS, MCP, and A2A** patterns.

-(Other principles like Stability, Incremental Development, etc., remain)
+(Other principles like Stability, Polyglot Environment, etc., remain)

 #### **System Architecture Overview**